In Person and Online

 The "Passionate-conflict Marriage" or the "hot marriage" where fighting and conflict are the norm, and you fluctuate between "break up" periods and "make up" periods.
 You are either enemies or best friends, but cannot find the middle ground where you are partners.
 These marriages create the deepest wounds as labels and harsh words fly between two people who should have the deepest respect and trust in each other.

 The beauty of relationship is that as long as the decision to end it permanently is not set in stone, it can be restored.
 There is hope in sight.
 Getting back to the love and connection that you had at the beginning of your relationship is possible.
-Give us a call and find out how.
+Give me a call and find out how.